-In order to ensure funding for the protection and management of this ecologically significant property, Donald A. Smith has also donated a 2-acre waterfront lot on Black Lake, north of Haliburton village.
-Mr. Smith’s wish is to have the land trust sell the lot in order to establish an endowment fund to pay for the expenses of protecting and managing the 72-acre property and to support HHLT with its mission to protect the natural heritage of Haliburton County for future generations.
+In order to ensure funding for the protection and management of this ecologically significant property, Donald A. Smith also donated a 2-acre waterfront lot on Black Lake, north of Haliburton village.
+Mr. Smith’s wish was to have the land trust sell the lot in order to establish a stewardship fund to pay for the expenses of protecting and managing the 72-acre property and to support HHLT with its mission to protect the natural heritage of Haliburton County for future generations.

 “My late wife Lorraine always wanted to protect the 72 acres across from the lot.
 After she died, I wanted to see that her wish was honoured and that negotiations with the Land Trust to protect the property continued.”